Woojeong-Lee/Woojeong-Lee.github.io/_pages/projects.md

   <details class="project-item social">
     <summary>Group Conformity Without Minds</summary>
     <p>Sun, Wang, and Geng (2024) reported a group conformity effect in visual perspective taking, observing that participants' judgments of a target avatar’s viewpoint were biased toward the average viewpoint of surrounding avatars.
 This interpretation relies on the assumption that participants adopt the avatar’s perspective.
 However, such bias may alternatively arise from domain-general mechanisms, such as ensemble coding of directional information, without necessarily invoking social reasoning.
-To test this possibility, the present study replicates the original paradigm using non-social stimuli—specifically, replacing avatars with isosceles triangles.
-If the effect is replicated under these non-social conditions, it would suggest that the observed bias reflects ensemble-based spatial coding, rather than social-cognitive processes.</p>
+To test this possibility, the present study replicates the original paradigm using non-social stimuli—specifically, replacing avatars with isosceles triangles.</p>
   </details>

   <details class="project-item social">